 Let me present to you the most amazing cupcakes that taste just like a shortcake!
 It took me a long time to get to the perfect vanilla cake that was dense but not heavy, tasted more like a sweet biscuit than a fluffy cake, and was sturdy enough to be filled and frosted.
 A fantastic recipe you'll want to make often.

 This is one recipe that has been in the making for several weeks, or months really.
-I wanted to have a more portable option of a strawberry shortcake recipe which has to be served on plates and eaten with a proper fork.
+I wanted to have a more portable option of a strawberry shortcake recipe that has to be served on plates and eaten with a proper fork.

-My grandmother's Fresh Strawberry Cream Pie was the inspiration.
 It has similar flavors but it's an easier recipe to put together that you can eat with your hands.
 A shortcake in cupcake form.

-It's a great recipe for mother's day brunch, Valentine’s day, a small wedding, a baby shower, and birthdays.
+It's a great recipe for Mother's Day brunch, Valentine’s Day, a small wedding, a baby shower, and birthdays.

 Why this recipe works